What Exactly Is Ring Engraving?

 1) Inscription Engraving

-Names, dates, and messages engraved on the inside shank of a ring is “inscription engraving.”
+Names, dates, and messages engraved on the inside shank of a ring are called, “inscription engraving.”

-Couples commonly add this type of engraving to their wedding and engagement rings.
+Couples commonly add this type of engraving to their wedding or engagement rings to further personalize their rings.

 2) Decorative Design Engraving on the Outside of the Ring